manuelr14/HW5DayPlanner/README.md

 Step 4- TEST- Reload page Result -Previously entered content saved to the locaStorage should be retrieved and appear on the same time slot that was previously entered.

-The live page link is
+The live page link is: https://manuelr14.github.io/HW5DayPlanner/.